-The archetype of the "Austrian Upright" is the Schlechter-Lasker chess set.
-The 1st set listed here is almost identical.
+Austria.
+The archetype of the "Austrian Upright" is the Schlechter-Lasker (or Lasker-Schlechter!) chess set.
+The 1st set listed here is almost identical to the one used in the match.
+It is weighted and may have a slight size deviation.
 The 2nd set is a nice derivative.
 It is not known where these derived sets were made.
 Although they crop up in Austria, some say that they do not originate there.
 Also that they are not made in Czechia, and unlikely in Hungary.
 That would leave Russia as origin.
-However, the original Schlechter-Lasker set was most likely made in Vienna by a joinery of Hungarian turners.
-Also Nicholas Lanier says that the sets originate in Austria - not the minimal Austria of today, but the larger Austria of the days of the Habsburg Empire!
+However, the original Schlechter-Lasker set was made by a joinery of Hungarian turners in Vienna.
+And considering the similarity of both sets, it is most likely that they have been made in the same workshop.
+Also Nicholas Lanier says that the sets originate in Austria, but he means not the minimal Austria of today, but the larger Austria of the days of the Habsburg Empire!

 - ca. 1910